 Concealing Homosexual Relations

 Then the advocates drew attention away from what homosexuals actually insert into where and with what effect.
 The word homosexual means same-sex, reminding us of it.
-So they insisted upon being called gay, which had meant “keenly alive and exuberant,” creating a bright and positive myth.
+So they insisted upon being called gay, which had meant “keenly alive and exuberant,” creating a bright positive myth.
 We can almost hear the strains of We Shall Overcome wafting over morally illicit couplings in every park.
 But when we research objective statistics for homosexuals such as rate of hospital admissions as a percentage of the population, and median age at death, we can draw conclusions about whether this particular word fairly represents the homosexual experience.

 Unions Between Homosexual Persons